-Dataset re-sampling methods, popular within the class imbalance literature \citep{Japkowicz02theclass,BUDA2018249,pmlr-v119-sagawa20a,pmlr-v81-buolamwini18a}, present a simpler and cheaper alternative.
-Moreover, as illustrated in Figure~\ref{fig:prior_our_work}(a), they can be easily extended to Bias Mitigation by considering the imbalance within the dataset subgroups rather than classes.
-Most common of these methods are Undersampling \citep{Japkowicz02theclass,BUDA2018249,pmlr-v119-sagawa20a} and Oversampling \citep{Wang_2020_CVPR}.
+Dataset resampling methods, popular within the class imbalance literature \cite{Japkowicz02theclass,BUDA2018249,pmlr-v119-sagawa20a,pmlr-v81-buolamwini18a}, present a simpler and cheaper alternative.
+They do not require hyperparameter tuning or extra model parameters.
+Therefore, they are faster to train.
+Moreover, as illustrated in Figure \ref{fig:figure_1}(a), they can be extended to Bias Mitigation by considering the imbalance within the dataset subgroups rather than classes.
+Most common of these methods are Undersampling \cite{Japkowicz02theclass,BUDA2018249,pmlr-v119-sagawa20a} and Oversampling \cite{Wang_2020_CVPR}.
 They mitigate class imbalance by altering the dataset distribution through dropping/repeating samples, respectively.
-Another similar solution is Upweighting \citep{upweight2,pmlr-v97-byrd19a} which levels each sample contribution to the loss function by appropriately weightings its loss value.
+Another similar solution is Upweighting \cite{upweight2,pmlr-v97-byrd19a}, which levels each sample contribution to the loss function by appropriately weighting its loss value.
 However, these methods suffer from significant shortcomings.
-For example, Undersampling drops a significant portion of the dataset, which could harm models' predictive capacity.
-Moreover, Upweighting can be unstable when used with stochastic gradient descent \citep{DBLP:conf/iclr/AnYZ21}.
-Finally, models trained with Oversampling, as shown by \citet{Wang_2020_CVPR}, are likely to overfit due to being exposed to repetitive sample copies.
+For example, Undersampling drops a significant portion of the dataset per epoch, which could harm the models' predictive capacity.
+Moreover, Upweighting can be unstable when used with stochastic gradient descent \cite{DBLP:conf/iclr/AnYZ21}.
+Finally, models trained with Oversampling, as shown by \cite{Wang_2020_CVPR}, are likely to overfit due to being exposed to repetitive sample copies.